muruga21/C-problems-Hacktoberfest2023/README.md

 Here is the list of C programming questions you can work on:

-**Question 1:** Write a C language program to print Hello word!.\
+**Question 1:** Write a C language program to print Hello Word!.\
-**Question 2:** Write a C language program to read input from keyboard of various data types and print them.\
+**Question 2:** Write a C language program to read input from a keyboard of various data types and print them.\
-**Question 3:** Write a C language program to print sum of first n natural numbers.\
+**Question 3:** Write a C language program to print the sum of first n natural numbers.\
-**Question 4:** Write a C language program to find year is leap or not.\
+**Question 4:** Write a C language program to find if the year is a leap or not.\
 **Question 5:** Write a C language program to find the factorial of a positive integer. (number read from keyboard)\
-**Question 6:** Write aC language program to print area of geometrical shapes – triangle, rectangle, circle etc.\
+**Question 6:** Write aC language program to print the area of geometrical shapes – triangle, rectangle, circle, etc.\
-**Question 7:** Write a C language program to print week day using switch case statement.\
+**Question 7:** Write a C language program to print weekdays using a switch case statement.\
-**Question 8:** Write a C language program to design calculator using arithmetic operators using switch case statement. \
+**Question 8:** Write a C language program to design a calculator using arithmetic operators using switch case statements. \
-**Question 9:** Write a C language program to print all numbers in between 1 to 50 using all three C language loops (while, DO While and For Loop).\
+**Question 9:** Write a C language program to print all numbers between 1 to 50 using all three C language loops (while, DO While, and For Loop).\
 **Question 10:** Write a C language program to print all alphabet from a to z using all three C language loops (while, DO While and For Loop). \
 **Question 11:** Write a C language program to print all alphabet from z to a using all three C language loops (while, DO While and For Loop). \